camunda-community-hub/spring-zeebe/README.md

-## Configuring Camunda Cloud Connection
+## Configuring Camunda Platform 8 SaaS Connection

-Connections to the Camunda Cloud can be easily configured, create the following entries in your `src/main/resources/application.properties`:
+Connections to the Camunda SaaS can be easily configured, create the following entries in your `src/main/resources/application.properties`:

 ```properties
 zeebe.client.cloud.cluster-id=xxx